 Qualifications and Professional Memberships

-I hold the Mountaineering Instructor Award (MIA), a high level qualification allowing me to guide and instruct on any rock or mountaineering ground in summer conditions (i.e. not snow and ice!).
+I hold the Mountaineering and Climbing Instructor award (MCI).
+Previously named the Mountaineering Instructor Award (MIA), this is a high level qualification allowing me to guide and instruct on any rock or mountaineering ground in summer conditions (i.e. not snow and ice!).

 I am a member of the Association of Mountaineering Instructors (AMI), the representative body for mountaineering instructors, which promotes the very best practise, continued professional development and high quality instruction.